hladek/world/README.md

 ## Make your own game

-The game happens in a rectangular world.
+The game happens in a rectangular world of colorful characters.
-Your goal as a programmer is to the world according to pressed keys and internal game state.
+Your goal as a programmer is to modify the world according to the pressed keys and the internal game state.
-The library imploements the game loop and draws the world to screen.
+The library implements the game loop and draws the world to screen.

 Your game consists of three functions.
 Each function can modify the world.

-- start(struct world* w) is called in the beginning.
-Here you can initialize additional state of the game.
+- `start(struct world* w)` is called in the beginning.
+Here you can initialize the internal state of the game.
-- step(struct world* w,int key) is called in periodic interval or when a key was pressed.
-None zero return value or ESC key interrputs the game loop.
+- `step(struct world* w,int key)` is called in periodic interval or when a key was pressed.
+None zero return value or `ESC` key interrupts the game loop.
-- stop(struct world) is called before end.
-Here you can free additional memory initialized at the start.
+- `stop(struct world)` is called before end.
+Here you can free the internal state initialized in the `start()` function.

 ## Installation and Running